spine-tools/Spine-Toolbox/README.md

 1. Open Anaconda prompt

+2. Install **git** into the base environment

+        conda install -c anaconda git

-2. Create a new environment by typing
+3. Create a new environment by typing

         conda create -n spinetoolbox python=3.7

-3. Activate the new environment
+4. Activate the new environment

         conda activate spinetoolbox

-4. cd to Spine Toolbox root directory (the one with requirements.txt)
+5. cd to Spine Toolbox root directory (the one with requirements.txt)

-5. Install requirements using **pip**
+6. Install requirements using **pip**

         pip install -r requirements.txt

-6. If needed, to install the developer requirements run
+7. If needed, to install the developer requirements run

         pip install -r dev-requirements.txt